nimbella/command-sets/ibm/README.md

 /nc invoke <actionName> [-nsId <nsId>]
 ```

-You can pass params to your function as flags.
+You can pass parameters to your function as flags.
 To pass namespace ID, use `-nsId` flag.
 Example: `/nc invoke <actionName> -nsId "aasdfasd2r435232sdgfw25"`

 Example: